 - Manage your fatigue and pain.

-- Maintain skills you need to have a good work and home life.
+- Maintain the skills you need to have good work and home life.

-- Care from a team of physiatrists, occupational and physical therapists, speech therapists, therapeutic recreation specialists, and rehabilitation nurses who provide home modification evaluations, speech and swallowing evaluations, and communication assessments.
+NewYork-Presbyterian offers comprehensive rehabilitation services for people with MS. Physiatrists, occupational and physical therapists, speech-language pathologists, therapeutic recreation specialists, and rehabilitation nurses provide a variety of services, including rehabilitation, home modification evaluations, speech and swallowing evaluations, and communication assessments.